 With the introduction out of the way, lets jump right into the good stuff.

-Lets start out by taking a closer look at some of the greatest baby bath tubs availble.
-These bath tubs are loved by parents all over the world and with good reason; they provide frustration free bathing.
+Lets start out by taking a closer look at a selection of great tubs, as we try to find the best baby bath tub available.
+These bath tubs are loved by parents all over the world and with good reason; they provide frustration-free bathing.

 Best Standard Baby Bath Tub